Ex-Googlers launch Bellgram, an AI-driven virtual assistant for the enterprise

 The company says it is in conversation with several large Saas businesses in various sectors to integrate Bellgram’s solution with their suite of work tools.

 Competitors include Skype for business, MS Lync and Cisco Spark.
 A few startups have copied the same concept with and improved UI and UX such as Dialpad.
 Voice transcription competitors might include Real speaker, Trint and Happy Scribe, but Google assistant, Alexa, Cortona and Siri remain the leaders.
 Voice capturing for calls and video conferencing competitors include Gong, TalkIQ, ExecVision and others.

 Bellgram is attempting to take all of these on.
-It will be interesting to see how to fair.
+It will be interesting to see how it fares.

 0